Sports Coach Logo Sports Coach Training Principles Fitness Components

 Hydration

-Throughout their training and the games, the players need to make sure that they are correctly hydrated.
-Depending on where they are in the country, each player will need to maintain different hydration levels.
-This is because of the changes in temperature and humidity.
+Throughout training and games, the players need to ensure that they are correctly hydrated.
+Depending on where they are in the country, each player will need to maintain different hydration levels because of changes in temperature and humidity.

-Everyone around the world becomes climatized to their environment, which means that the hot heat of Arizona will feel like an impossible dessert to people from Michigan.
+Everyone around the world becomes accustomed to their environment, which means that the heat of Arizona will feel like an impossible desert to people from Michigan.

 Post Training